sambit-giri/BCemu/README.md

 <img src="images/Sk_z0_7param.png" width="400">

-The package also has a three parameter barynification model.
-Model A assumes all the three parameters to be independent of redshift while model B assumes the parameters to be redshift dependent via the following form:
+The package also has a three-parameter baryonification model.
+Model A assumes all three parameters to be independent of redshift while model B assumes the parameters to be redshift-dependent via the following form:

 ![](https://latex.codecogs.com/svg.latex?\inline&space;X(z)&space;=&space;X_0(1&plus;z)^{-\nu}).